 Accommodation - Vulnerable children and families can often face challenges with their accommodation.
-They may have temporary accommodation or a lack of space which is exacerbated by the fact that the whole family may be self-isolating, unable to leave the family home for exercise and social contact, which can lead to an increase in abuse and neglect
+They may have temporary accommodation or a lack of space which is exacerbated by the fact that the whole family may be excluded from school or work, unable to leave the family home for exercise and social contact, which can lead to an increase in abuse and neglect

-Domestic abuse - A pandemic situation can disrupt routines and behaviours, both positively and negatively and it is important to be aware of how the tension can escalate to violence and abusive behaviours between families, parents and children.
+Domestic abuse - A large scale public health incident or similar situation can disrupt routines and behaviours, both positively and negatively and it is important to be aware of how the tension can escalate to violence and abusive behaviours between families, parents and children.

 Substance abuse - Unhealthy coping mechanisms can involve a reliance on substances that provide relief and escapism by adults and children alike.
 Substances alter the behaviour of parents and create a lack of safety for children and young people.
-It is important to understand how families manage the stresses faced during a pandemic - with associated worries around employment, finances and health.
+It is important to understand how families manage the stresses faced during an emergency or large scale public health incident - with associated worries around employment, finances and health.